krisdevs/xmcp/.github/README.md

 - Use `pnpm run ci:build-only` for quick build verification
 - Use the "Manual CI" workflow in GitHub for on-demand testing
 - Skip CLI tests when debugging build issues to get faster feedback
+- Default build targets only main packages for speed